al6x/pl0t/files/view-1/samples/text/pl0t.md

 For commercial businesses with annual sales greather than $1 million, the first month is free, after that it's $5 per developer per month.

-If you use free version please don't hide or remove the **PL0T** brand at the bottom of the page.
+If you use free version please don't hide or remove the <span class="brand">PL0T</span> brand at the bottom of the page.

 [full license](https://github.com/al6x/pl0t/tree/main/license).